2dotstwice/d8-composer-skeleton/README.md

             "drupal/module-or-theme-name": "~1.0"
         }

+Alternatively, you can add them as dev dependencies if they're only required on dev or test environments.

+For example:

+        "require-dev": {
+            ...
+            "drupal/devel": "~1.1"
+        }

 Afterwards, run `composer update drupal/module-or-theme-name` to download the new module or theme, and all of its dependencies.

 Contrib modules and themes are downloaded in the following locations respectively: